 Instructions

-- In a large bowl, add the butter, brown sugar, and granulated sugar.
-Use a hand mixer or a stand mixer fitted with a paddle attachment and beat them for about 2 minutes until lighter in color and creamy.
-If you have no electric mixer, beat them together with a wooden spoon until creamy.
+2. Combine butter, brown sugar, and granulated sugar in a large bowl or the bowl of your stand mixer.
+Use a hand or stand mixer fitted with a paddle attachment to beat the butter sugar for about 2 minutes until lighter in color and creamy.

-- Add in dry ingredients and stir until combined into a shaggy dough, but there are still flour streaks remaining.
-Add in the chocolate chips and stir until everything is combined.
+5. Add the dry ingredients to the butter mixture and stir until combined into a shaggy dough, but flour streaks remain.
+Add in the chocolate chunks.
+Stir until everything is combined.

-- Scoop the cookie dough into the prepared pan and use an offset spatula to press the dough out evenly.
-Top with extra chocolate chips if you like.
+6. Scoop the cookie dough into the square baking pan and press the dough out evenly with an offset spatula.
+Top with extra chocolate pieces if you like.

-- Bake the cookie bars for approximately 20-22 minutes, until golden brown and the middle is just set but still soft.
+7. Bake the cookie bars for approximately 25 minutes, until golden brown and the middle is set but still a bit soft.

-- Let the bars cool in the pan for at least 30 minutes before removing and placing them on a wire rack to cool further.
+8. Let the bars cool in the pan for at least 40 minutes before removing and placing them on a wire rack to cool further.
+Chilling them in the fridge will make cutting easier.

 Notes